lespicker/jekyll-bootstrap/workshops/upcoming-workshops.md

 Our in-studio kitchenette has fresh coffee, teas and drinks and  refreshments always available to keep you energized.
 We use all-Apple computer equipment, but Bob is well versed in PC technology as well.
 In our workshops we focus on Lightroom for post-processing and printing.

 Our historic town of Havre de Grace is fortunate to have excellent lodging choices, great restaurants and lots of photographic opportunities.
-We will provide you with a lsit of these possibilities when you register.
+We will provide you with a list of these possibilities when you register.

 #### What You Will Learn
 - Color-managed workflow